mendersoftware/mender/README.md

 # Mender

-Mender is a framework for automating over-the-air software updates to Linux-based embedded devices.
+Mender is an open source tool for automating remote software updates to Linux-based embedded devices.

 In order to test it, it is strongly recommended to build it as a part of a Yocto image, as you will need to have the bootloader and partition layout set up in a specific way.